We don't test on Node versions below 16 anymore, so make sure you are running a supported Node version.

 PubSubClient#on* | PubSubClient#onListenError |

-Previously, the NgrokAdapter would find a port to listen on using the portfinder
+Previously, the NgrokAdapter would find a port to listen on using the portfinder package.

 This behavior was removed.
 Instead, you can configure the port you want now.